cardano-foundation/CIPs/CIP-XXX/CIP-XXX.md

 We also note that conversion agreement matters for Case 2, in the wider context of the interaction between [CIP-121 primitives][conversion-cip] and logical XOR.
-The Argon2 family of hashes use certain inputs (which happen to be numbers) both as numbers and also as blocks of binary, which means that any inconsistency would cause strange (and possibly quite surprising) results when implementing any of those functions.
+The Argon2 family of hashes use certain inputs (which happen to be numbers) both as numbers (meaning, arithmetic operations), and also as blocks of binary (meaning, XOR operations specifically).
+This is common in a range of applications that rely on bitwise operations, both in cryptography and elsewhere, whether for performance, functionality, or both.
+In such situations, users of the primitives, and in our specific case, conversions, must be confident that their changes 'translate' in the way they expect between these two 'views' of the data.
 This once again suggests that our choice is the right one, as it is the only one that would ensure conversion agreement.
+While some care would be needed in multi-byte cases, as only most-significant-first conversions maintain this behaviour, this is not difficult to remember.

 While the bit-flip variant has the advantage of 'agreement' between byte and bit indexes, we believe that conversion agreement is the more important property to